If you're looking for a mortgage, why not speak to our partners, Embrace Financial Services.

 This fee may be charged by the lender to cover their administration costs in setting up your mortgage.

 The normal interest rate charged by the lender on mortgages without discounts or deals.

-This is the period of time over which your mortgage is proposed to run.
+This is the period of time over which your mortgage is proposed to run as defined in your mortgage offer.
 Remember the longer your mortgage runs, the more interest you are charged overall so care needs to be taken to ensure that the term chosen is suitable.

 Your monthly repayment includes part interest and part capital repayment.
 So long as you meet all of the payments required by the lender on time, your mortgage will gradually reduce until it is repaid in full at the end of the mortgage term.

 A mortgage with an interest rate linked to a particular base rate, which it moves up and down with.